 Fractions of Fractions

 This unit uses one of the digital learning objects, the Fractions of Fractions Tool, to support students as they investigate finding fractions of fractions.
-It is suitable for students working at Stage 7-Advanced Multiplicative or Stage 8-Advanced Proportional of the Number Framework.
 It includes problems and questions that can be used by the teacher when working with a group of students on the learning object, and ideas for independent student work.